Șerban Nichifor: Biography

 He has composed many works dedicated to the victims of The Holocaust.
 According to musicologist Octavian Cosma, Nichifor's eclectic style is based on neoromanticism but has included elements of jazz (in his Third and Fourth Symphonies) and the use of tape recordings as in his opera Domnişoara Cristina.
 In the 1990s, he "developed a simplified style employing themes reminiscent of Byzantine chant."

 Music of Șerban Nichifor is performed by leading musicians from all around the world.
 In February 2022, the Russian premiere of his work "Cries from Earth to Heaven" performed by Anastasia Vedyakova and Anastasia Bykova, took place.

-Nichifor is a professor at National University of Music.
+Nichifor is a professor at the National University of Music.
 He married the late Romanian musician and composer Liana Alexandra in 1978.
 They performed together as cellist and pianist in the Duo Intermedia from 1990 and were co-directors of the Nuova Musica Consonante – Living Music Foundation Festival.

 Prizes and honors

 Among Nichifor's prizes and honors are the 1977 Gaudeamus International Composers Award and the Belgian Order of the Crown (conferred in 2008).